dacobi/petcare/README.md

 # petcare
 Shovel PETCare is a work in progres Commander X16 UserPort "Netcard".

-Currently theres a prototype schematic for a X16 UserPort <=> BeagleBoneBlue interface.
+Currently there's a prototype schematic for a X16 UserPort <=> BeagleBoneBlue interface.

 The goal is to implement various network commands for [cx16shell](https://github.com/dacobi/cx16shell-ppd).